w3c/wot/TF-TD/Technology Landscape/TechLandscape.md

   - **Tool/Development Support:** yes (see https://www.w3.org/XML/EXI/#implementations)
   - **Data Types-aware encoding:** yes, based on XSD
   - **Binary Format:** yes
   - **Compression:** Very High.
 EXI compaction works more effective than ASN.1 PER in cases of smaller files for which ASN.1 is known to work pretty well.
-It also works much more effective than GZip in cases of larger files for which GZip is known to work very well.
+EXI compression works much more effective than GZip in cases of larger files for which GZip is known to work very well.
   - **Small memory footprint:** EXI uses a relatively simple algorithm and a small set of datatype representations, which is amenable to compact implementation.
 When a schema is available, EXI derives grammar from the schema.
 Simple schemas result in small set of EXI grammars.
   - **Context-aware encoding:** yes